+- 1. www.alsde.edu

+- 2. Click Department Offices

+- 3. Click on Teaching and Leading

+- 4. Click on AL Educator Preparation

-- 1. www.alsde.edu - 2.
-Click Teacher Certification - 3.
-On the right side (under Section Spotlight) click Online Payment System - 4.
-Print a copy of payment confirmation in order to attach to your certification application - 5.
-If you are an Early Childhood AND Elementary dual major, you will pay for two (2) teaching certificates (\$60.00 plus processing fee). - 6.
-ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee)
+- 5. Click on Online Payment

+- 6. Print a copy of payment confirmation in order to attach to your certification application

+- 7. If you are an Early Childhood AND

+Elementary dual major OR Music

+Instrumental AND Vocal Choral dual

+major, OR Health AND Physical

+Education you will pay for two (2)

+teaching certificates (\$60.00 plus

+processing fee)

+- 8. ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee.